It's very likely that, at some point, our home will be invaded by unwelcome guests... and we’re not talking about the human variety.

 Once you’ve located the nest, you can use an ant killer bought from a DIY or hardware shop, or there are plenty of natural deterrents you can try to help encourage them to move elsewhere.

 Mixing lemon juice with water and spraying it around the nest and wherever you see ants.

 Cayenne pepper sprinkled around the entry point into your home.

 How to deal with mice

-Old-fashioned mousetraps are available, but many humane traps exist that will both rid your home of mice and let the blighters live another day.
+Old-fashioned mousetraps are available, but many humane traps also exist if you want to be rid of them in your home without killing them.
 Traps are most likely to be successful if they’re positioned close to the place where the mice are coming from.

 How to deal with wasps

-If the wasps aren’t causing you any problems then you’re probably safe to wait for the colony to vacate the nest ‐ typically in the late summer/autumn.
+If the wasps aren’t causing you any problems then you’re probably safe to wait for the colony to vacate the nest ‐ typically in the late summer or autumn.
 A colony of wasps won’t return to the same nest the following year, so once it’s empty you can knock it down or get a professional to do it for you.